mrsummer360/quixotibot/README.md

 ## General Information
 Discord bot to react with rolled results using the [Quixotic SRD](https://wuderpg.itch.io/quixotic) by [wuderpg](https://wuderpg.itch.io/)

-Built with Python 3.10.2
+Built with Python 3.10.2, requires discord.py library (See [documentation](https://discordpy.readthedocs.io/en/stable/))

-Use the code at your own discretion
+Use the code at your own risk

+## How to install
-Use the Discord Developer Portal to add a new application and enter the OAuth2 token in the config/Botconfig.ini
+Use the [Discord Developer Portal](https://discord.com/developers/applications) to add a new application, generate a OAuth2 Token, enter the OAuth2 token in the config/Botconfig.ini and use the generated bot-URL to invite the bot to your server.
+The Application currently needs to be able to read and send messages

 ## Features
 Once the bot has been invited to your Discord Server you can use the following commands to trigger a response containing your detailed roll (because lets be honest, while it's not as great to here the dice go clickety-clack at least you can see your huge number of dice rolls) and the sum of all rolls.
 The bot includes configuration of a role, that is allowed to use the commands, check for this roll can also be disabled.